Launch your business in 10 days!

 Average Annual Revenue: $35K-$50K

-Average Profit Margins: 10.5%
+• Average Profit Margins: 10.5%

-Startup Costs: $100-$200
+Startup Costs: $3K

-Time To Revenue: 1-3 months
+• Time to Revenue: 1-3 months

-Annual Market Growth Rate: 1.9%
+• Annual Market Growth Rate: 1.9%

-Best for: Outgoing and social entrepreneurs; those with strong scheduling, time management, and problem-solving skills
+• Best For: Outgoing and social entrepreneurs; those with strong scheduling, time management, and problem-solving skills

-Data entry and VA businesses are in the same NAICS code so business owners will see similar profit margins.
 Being a virtual assistant is a simple business idea that just about anyone can do.

 Virtual assistants handle clerical tasks for clients, like answering emails, managing social media accounts, scheduling meetings, and other day-to-day things.
 You can start a VA business quickly for free just by signing up for a freelance platform like Upwork, Fiverr, or 24/7 Virtual Assistant.